 Operating costs for schools include staffing, supplies, equipment, contracted services for education and operation, transportation, facility maintenance, and debt service.
-Some of these costs are fixed while others are variable and can be adjusted with changing enrollment.
-A third category of costs are dependent on capacities of buildings, class size regulations, buses, and other items that require an additional unit (teacher, bus, building) when enrollment increases by the required amount.
-Because of the different types of costs, the ability to adjust to changing enrollment is highly dependent on how fully capacities were utilized before the enrollment change.
-While it is easy to justify adding costs when enrollment increases, decreasing enrollment is unpredictable and it is often risky to reduce costs in advance of a known amount of decrease.
+Some of these costs are fixed while others are variable and can be adjusted with changing enrollment or program configuration.
+A third category of costs depends on building capacities, class size regulations, buses, and other items that require an additional unit (e.g. an additional teacher, bus, or building) when enrollment increases by the required amount, or when additional educational program choices are needed.
+Because of the different types of costs, the ability to adjust to changing enrollment depends heavily on how fully capacities were utilized before the enrollment or programmatic change.
+It is easy to justify adding costs when enrollment increases, or when the need for program options changes.
+However, it is difficult to predict decreases in enrollment or changes in the need for different types of programs.
+It is often risky to reduce costs in advance, without actually knowing the amount of change that will transpire.
 For this reason, delays in implementing cost reductions can be expected, especially if birth rate and enrollment projection information is not updated and communicated regularly.